La Grande Illusion: Class

 La Grande Illusion examines the relationships between different social classes in Europe.
 Two of the main characters, Boëldieu and Rauffenstein, are aristocrats.
 They are represented as cosmopolitan men, educated in many cultures and conversant in several languages.
 Their level of education and their devotion to social conventions and rituals makes them feel closer to each other than to the lower class of their own nation.
 They share similar social experiences: dining at Maxim's in Paris, courting dalliances with the same woman, and even know of each other through acquaintances.
 They converse with each other in heavily formal French and German, and in moments of intimate personal conversation, escape into English as if to hide these comments from their lower class counterparts.

 Renoir depicts the rule of the aristocracy in La Grande Illusion as in decline, to be replaced by a new, emerging social order, led by men who were not born to privilege.
 He emphasizes that their class is no longer an essential component to their respective nation's politics.
 Both Rauffenstein and Boëldieu view their military service as a duty, and see the war as having a purpose; as such, Renoir depicts them as laudable but tragic figures whose world is disappearing and who are trapped in a code of life that is rapidly becoming meaningless.
 Both are aware that their time is past, but their reaction to this reality diverges: Boëldieu accepts the fate of the aristocracy as a positive improvement, but Rauffenstein does not, lamenting what he sarcastically calls the "charming legacy of the French Revolution".

-In La Grande Illusion, Renoir contrasts the aristocrats with characters such as Maréchal (Gabin), a mechanic from Paris.
+In La Grande Illusion, Renoir contrasts the aristocrats with characters such as Maréchal (Gabin), an engineer from Paris.
 The lower class characters have little in common with each other; they have different interests and are not worldly in their views or education.
 Nonetheless, they have a kinship too, through common sentiment and experience.

 Renoir's message is made clear when the aristocratic Boëldieu sacrifices himself by distracting the prison guards by dancing around, singing, and playing a flute, to allow Maréchal and Rosenthal, members of the lower class, to escape.
 Reluctantly and strictly out of duty, Rauffenstein is forced to shoot Boëldieu, an act that Boëldieu admits he would have been compelled to do were the circumstances reversed.
 However, in accepting his inevitable death, Boëldieu takes comfort in the idea that "For a commoner, dying in a war is a tragedy.
 But for you and me, it's a good way out", and states that he has pity for Rauffenstein who will struggle to find a purpose in the new social order of the world where his traditions, experiences, and background are obsolete.

 The critique of the romantic idealization of duty in La Grande Illusion is comparable to that in the earlier film All Quiet on the Western Front (1930), based on the novel by Erich Maria Remarque.